lewisknewton/questionnaire-engine/README.md

 | /take/:id   | [take.html](public/js/take.js)    | Display, and records responses for, a given questionnaire.                   |
 | /review/:id | [review.html](public/review.html) | Display details and responses for a given questionnaire to support analysis. |

-### Security
+## Security

 To avoid exposing their primary keys, alternative short IDs are assigned to questionnaires and responses for sharing and review.

-Paths to questionnaire files are also hidden to avoid hinting at the server's contents to users.
+Paths to questionnaire files are also hidden to avoid hinting at the server's contents to users on the client-side.

 ## Linting